Delivered in partnership with Nottingham Trent University (NTU). Your degree will be delivered at Confetti and validated by NTU.

 How to apply:

-To apply for this course, you will need to complete an application through Nottingham Trent University’s Applicant Portal, on the NTU website.
+To apply for this course, you will need to complete an application through Nottingham Trent University’s Applicant Portal.

 Your application will include a personal statement, and you’ll need to provide a reference.
 For advice about making a successful application to study this course, visit the NTU pages on how to apply.